cblevins/fa17-hist-trump/schedule.md

 December 4: Feedback
 -	Read your partner’s draft prospectus and come to class with written comments and feedback
--	Listen to one other group’s podcast
+-	Listen to one other group’s podcast and write a one-paragraph response.

 December 6: Looking Backwards, Looking Forward